-You’ve rented and lived at a house in Birmingham for a number of years.
+You’ve rented and lived at a house in Birmingham for several years.
 On 30 June your rental on the Birmingham property ends and you immediately move to a flat in Aberdeen.
-The time you spent living in Scotland in the tax year (1 July to 5 April) was longer than the time you lived in England (6 April to 30 June) so you’re a Scottish taxpayer for the whole tax year.
+The time you spent living in Scotland in the tax year (1 July to 5 April) was longer than the time you lived in England (6 April to 30 June).
+This means that you’re a Scottish taxpayer for the whole tax year.

 Example: you move from Scotland